Does Testosterone Increase Metabolism? - Balance My Hormones TRT in the UK

 Moreover, testosterone increases the secretion of growth hormone (GH), which synergises with it to further enhance muscle development.
 GH stimulates the liver to produce IGF-1 (insulin-like growth factor 1), another anabolic hormone that promotes muscle growth and regeneration.

-Impact on basal metabolic rate (BMR)
+Effect of testosterone on basal metabolic rate (BMR)

 Testosterone’s impact on the basal metabolic rate (BMR) is largely due to its muscle-building effects.